Ninlin/stockholm-street-names/process.md

 ```

-## Cleaning the data with Mapshaper and GeoJson.io
+## Cleaning the data with Mapshaper console and GeoJson.io
 When I got all the streets I needed from Overpass API, I exported the data as geojson.
 There were still a couple of things with the data that I wanted to clean up.

 First of all, there were too many columns.
 Essentially, I just needed the geometry column and the street name.
-Mapshaper is a simple and poweful tool for manipulating geographic data.
+Mapshaper is a simple and powerful tool for manipulating geographic data.
 In Mapshaper you can do a lot of things: merge different datasets, simplify geometries to decrease file size, dissolve internal polygons to create an outline map.
 I found that ["Hands-on Data Visualization"](https://handsondataviz.org/) book by Jack Dougherty and Ilya Ilyankou has a really practical [chapter on Mapshaper](https://handsondataviz.org/mapshaper.html).
 Even though Mapshaper can do so much, I used it for a simple task of limiting the number of columns in my dataset, which can be done via the Mapshaper's console. `-filter-fields @id,name`

-Second, some streets were represented by two lines (one for each lane), but it would make a better visualization if it was just one line per street.
+Second, some streets were represented by two lines (one for each lane), but it would make a better visualisation if it was just one line per street.
 I used GeoJson.io to get rid of the duplicate lines and to connect road segments of the same street.
 By the way, "Hands-on Data Visualization" has a great [chapter about GeoJson.io](https://handsondataviz.org/geojsonio.html) too.

 ## Adding data to the Mapbox map
 Finally, the data is ready to be loaded into Mapbox!
-In Mapbox Studio I created a new Monochrome style, added a new data visualization component and uploaded the dataset.
+In Mapbox Studio I created a new Monochrome style, added a new data visualisation component and uploaded the dataset.
 Then, I styled the lines: applied one color to the "northern" streets, and another color to the "southern" streets.
 When I was happy with how things looked, I published the map and used its url in the config.js file.

 ## Styling the webpage
-To be frank, the template htlm did not look very inviting, so I wanted to customize it and create a larger floating panel for the title and the introduction.
-At first, I was not sure whether I need to style the title section or create a sepate chapter for it.
-It is usually handy to look at someone else's code to see how they have accompished a similar look.
+To be frank, the template htlm did not look very inviting, so I wanted to customise it and create a larger floating panel for the title and the introduction.
+At first, I was not sure whether I need to style the title section or create a separate chapter for it.
+It is usually handy to look at someone else's code to see how they have accomplished a similar look.
 [Duncan Geere's scrollitelling piece for Possible](https://wearepossible.github.io/carfreestories/) was my inspiration, so I went to check his source code and found out that he styled the header in the following way:
 - set the max-width of the "header" id to, say, `margin-top: 700px;
 - added a margin on top: `margin-top: 15vh;`
 - added some padding around the text. `padding: 6vh 3vw;`